One of the best ways to save energy and money in your home is by heating and cooling your home with a heat pump.

 New technologies in air source heat pumps has also allowed for a new hybrid heat pump that uses natural gas in addition to electric energy, allowing for additional efficiencies.
 These hybrids also qualify for a rebate if they meet the ratings below.

-To qualify as an Energy Star Heat Pumps, units must have the following federal ratings:
+To qualify as an Energy Star Heat Pump for rebates, units must have the following federal ratings:

 |SEER (Seasonal Energy Efficiency)||15+|